haothitran/KlazAnnounce/README.md

 ## Features

-- Force certain warning sounds.
+- Force certain warning sounds to play even when sound effects are disabled.
-- Placed items to use in groups (e.g. Soulwells).
+- Announce when items are placed or used in groups (eg. Soulwells, Swapblaster, etc.).
-- Interrupted spell by player.
+- Announce spells interrupted by player in groups.
-- Cooldowns used by player and group members in instances and raids.
+- Report cooldowns used by group in instances (eg. Blessing of Sacrifice, Tranquility, etc.).

 ## Installation